fanbu1995/DukeStatSciBootcamp2018/README.md

 # DukeStatSciBootcamp2018
-This is the slide deck for the 2018 math bootcamp for the incoming Statistical Science Masters and PhD students at Duke University.
+This is the slide deck for the 2018 math bootcamp for the incoming Statistical Science Masters and PhD students at Duke University (co-instructed with Kyle Burris).

 The short bootcamp consists of 4 parts, aiming at refreshing students on pre-requisite knowledge for graduate-level Statistics courses:
 1. Calculus